-The Harlem Arts Festival is happy to return to Marcus Garvey Park for its annual festival taking place the last weekend in June.
-The 2015 festival will take place on June 27th and 28th.
+The Harlem Arts Festival’s 5th Year Anniversary event will return to Marcus Garvey Park for its annual festival taking place the last weekend in June.
+The 2016 festival will take place on June 25th and 26th, with additional events for select partners on the 23rd, 24th and 27th.
 The festival is free and open to the public and will take place at the Richard Rodgers Amphitheater and the immediate surrounding park area.
 If you are an artist, designer, maker, or chef interested in taking part, please apply to join us as a vendor.
 Before applying, please make sure to read through all the event details below:

 Vendor fees are as follows: